jmisiti74/SpronQ/README.md

 1. Add a real server with a database and added more mushrooms over the netherlands.
 2. Use GraphQL as it has a good potential with cache and this is a good point for this type of datas.
+3. Add S3 server to handle images instead of having links in the code.
-3. Style the map and searching tools.
+4. Style the map and searching tools.

 ## Available Scripts